derekhans/derekhans.github.io/_posts/2026-05-08-api-authentication-through-azure-entra-and-api-management.md

     counter-key="@(context.Request.Headers.GetValueOrDefault("Authorization","").Split(' ').Last())" />
 ```

-This prevents a single client — even a fully authenticated one — from overwhelming a backend service.
+This prevents a single client from overwhelming a backend service.
 Without a gateway layer, implementing this consistently requires every backend service to build its own rate limiting, which typically does not happen.

 ### Claims Extraction and Header Forwarding